brisacarter/week-4-F2C-Converter/README.md

 ```
 Name: Brisa Carter
 Assignment: Week 2 - Farenheit to Celsius Calculator
-Description: Creates a fun list of things to do
+Description: Creates a ist of fun things to do
 Date: 02/13/25
 ```